-Certain information regarding nominees for Class B directors, as well as those Class A and Class B directors whose terms of office continue beyond the date of the Annual Meeting, is set forth in the following tables.
-Messrs.
-Gundermann and Lipke have previously served as directors and have been elected as directors at prior annual meetings.
+Certain information regarding nominees for Class A and Class B directors, as well as those Class A and Class B directors whose terms of office continue beyond the date of the Annual Meeting, is set forth in the following tables.
+Ms. Reichelderfer and Messrs.
+Kayser and Scannell have previously served as directors and have been elected as directors at prior annual meetings.
+The Board appointed Mr. Narang as a director effective August 8, 2022.